microsoft/confidential-ai/inference/README.md

 This sample demonstrates Confidential Inferencing using Confidential Containers on ACI.

 ## Prerequisites
+- Azure subscription
+- Ubuntu 20.04 (not tested on 22.04)
 - Azure CLI
+- go

 ## Setup
 Edit environment variables in env.sh, and login into your azure subscrption.